- After upgrading to Windows 11, several users reported being stuck in tablet mode when switching back to desktop mode.

-These are all the methods you can apply when Windows 11 is stuck on tablet mode.
+You can apply these methods when Windows 11 is stuck on tablet mode.
 In case these tips don’t work, you can always reset the system to its factory settings, a sure-shot fix for almost all issues pertaining to the software.

 If you are not too pleased with the new tablet mode UI and settings, rolling back to Windows 10 is an option.

-Also, read our comparison of Windows 10 and Windows 11 in order to understand how the latter is different from the former.
+Also, read our comparison of Windows 10 and Windows 11 in order to understand how the latter differs from the former.

 Tell us which fix worked for you and the experience with tablet mode in Windows 11 in the comments section below.